 In this case we will exclude the traffic from an IP address:

 Then click on save and the fillter will be applied to the view.

 One thing that you need to know is that all the already stored data will be still contaminated with the IP addresses that you are filtering, but new visits registers won't.
-By doing this, you will start obtaining more accurate data to improve your website traffic and marketing.
+By doing this, you will start obtaining more accurate information to improve your marketing data analytics and increase website traffic.

 Happy coding ❤️!